As most anyone who has had a conversation about programming languages with me knows, I’m a static typing bigot.

 Assuming the type tests check, then you proceed to unit tests.
 Just like after unit tests check, you proceed to integration tests.
 Gradually progressing to slower, but more encompassing levels of tests.

-To explain, I think a generic timeline for meta-programming is:
+To explain, I think a generic timeline for all meta-programming (either run-time or compile-time) is:

-In dynamic languages, 2 is done at runtime, so is very coupled with 3, to where people consider them the same thing–because they are.
-However, I naively think that 2 could run just as well at compile-time, after the programmer types, via compile-time meta-programming (AST transformations).
+In dynamic languages, step 2 is done at runtime, so it is very coupled with step 3, to where people consider them the same thing (because, yes, they are).
+However, I naively think that step 2 could run just as well at compile-time, after the programmer types, via compile-time meta-programming (either AST transformations or even more simple “just generate some source files” code generation).

 For example, I think it is unlikely that, after ActiveRecord adds database columns to a model class, and ActiveSupport opens up String to add helper methods, after two weeks of uptime, there will suddenly be new methods popping up in